nessnos/pinlock.koplugin/README.md

 ![PinLock screenshot](screenshot.png)

-In dark/Night Mode, the plain white background and black keypad shown here are simply inverted by KOReader itself, the same way every other KOReader screen is — the plugin doesn't do anything Night-Mode-specific.

 The keypad digits use a small bundled font (a subset of **Roboto**, Google's own open-source typeface) rather than KOReader's default UI font, for a cleaner, more "brand-like" numeral shape.
-See [`pinlock.koplugin/fonts/README.md`](pinlock.koplugin/fonts/README.md) for why Roboto specifically (in short: Google Sans/Product Sans is proprietary and can't legally be redistributed) and how the ~2 KB subset was built.

 ## Installing